KSchlagowski/HoroscopeChatbot/README.md

 - **Modular and Scalable**: Easy to expand with more data or additional horoscope insights.

 ## How It Works
 HoroscopeChatbot leverages Pinecone for vector storage and Ollama for embeddings and language model execution.
 Documents containing horoscope information are pre-processed, split, and embedded into Pinecone, making them retrievable based on user queries.
 The chatbot retrieves the most relevant context and uses the Llama 3.2 3B language model to generate informative responses.
+All MiniLM 22M model is used for embedding.

 ## File Structure
 - **horoscope2025.txt** – Data sourced from [AstroStyle 2025 Horoscopes](https://astrostyle.com/2025-horoscopes-astrology-forecasts-zodiac-signs/) and [KarmaWeather 2025 Horoscope](https://www.karmaweather.com/news/yearly-horoscope/2025-horoscope).